 The best answers are (e), (b), and (f).
 Answer (e) is the best answer.
 Spotting a false negative thought is important and celebrating the discovery of those thoughts is fantastic.
-It will help in reducing guilt that may (will) arise in the future from false negative thoughts.
-Answer (b) is correct in that you do not apologize for a false negative thought.
+It will help reduce the guilt that may (will) arise from false negative thoughts.
+Answer (b) is correct because you do not apologize for false negative thoughts.
 Wilma did not make a false statement.
-On the other hand, the smile might qualify as a tacit approval.
-That is the reason this answer in in second place.
+On the other hand, the smile might qualify as tacit approval.
+That is the reason this answer is in second place.
 Answer (f) is a good answer.
 Most Type B personalities want their friends to be honest with tough questions.
-However, since there is no indication that Wilma knew that Teresa was a Type B Personality; this rates the answer as number three.
+However, since there is no indication that Wilma knew that Teresa was a Type B Personality, this rates the answer as number three.

 Hard and Difficult Exercises.